 Division Name Program Name Description Training provides comprehensive continuing education along with instruction for remedial and new techniques in emergency medical procedures, rescue practices, and fire prevention and suppression practices.
 Additionally, training provides continuing education opportunities for Emergency Medical Technicians and Paramedics to maintain required certifications.
 Training is responsible for reviewing and providing instruction to personnel on all equipment.
-Training is responsible for testing and promotional processes and orientation of all new and promoted employees.
+Fire Rescue Training Bureau Training is responsible for testing and promotional processes and orientation of all new and promoted employees.
 Training maintains employee files as required by State Statute and coordinates the Medical Direction with the Quality Assurance Program.
 Training is also assigned responsibility for maintaining all employee records concerning: exposures, immunizations, physicals, and the fit testing of all respiratory equipment.
 The assigned Captain investigates all accidents (employee, vehicle, station, etc) and makes recommendations to prevent further occurrences.
 Coordinates Departmental Safety Committee as required by Florida Statute.
-The Captain also maintains Fire Rescue Training Bureau Department compliance with protective air standards for Operations and Health & on scene emergency operations and personnel Section Safety accountability system for on scene operations.
+The Captain also maintains Department compliance with protective air standards for Fire Rescue Training Bureau Department compliance with protective air standards for Operations and Health & on scene emergency operations and personnel Section Safety accountability system for on scene operations.